Matching monarchs using citizen science

 Monarchs and citizen science have been closely tied for decades.
 Starting in the 1950s, hundreds of volunteers with Dr. Fred Urquhart’s Insect Migration Association searched for the then mysterious overwintering grounds of migrating monarchs.
 This tagging project allowed Urquhart to track the flights of individual butterflies, and ultimately led to the 1975 discovery that monarchs from the northern U.S. and southern Canada were overwintering in central Mexico.

 Be a matchmaker!
 Play a part in ensuring a future filled with monarchs.
-Visit the Monarch Joint Venture for listed opportunities to participate in monarch citizen science efforts in the United States.
+Learn more from the Monarch Joint Venture about opportunities to participate in monarch citizen science efforts in the U.S.